mangrick/mangrick.github.io/README.md

 ```bash
 bundle exec jekyll server
 ```
-to start the local server and test the website
+to start the local server and test the website on localhost.

 # Credits